jj-gagnon/generative_sculpture/README.md

 3d tessellation:
 https://en.wikipedia.org/wiki/Honeycomb_%28geometry%29

+#### Shape to approximate a curve
-there could be a possibility in creating an algorithm that will place the shapes in a way that minimizes distance from an arbitrary curve. so that you could come up with the formula for, say, and interesting path in 3d. and you put that formular into the algorithm and it spits out shapes stuck together in predefined ways, in a total shape that is close to the curve. or for that matter it could be a full 3d mesh isntead of a curve. like in blender i have seen a thing where it makes your object out of lego. that is a very similar idea. except that the lego could connet with itself maybe in more complicated wasy idk. that is probbaly out of my scope.
+- there could be a possibility in creating an algorithm that will place the shapes in a way that minimizes distance from an arbitrary curve. so that you could come up with the formula for, say, and interesting path in 3d. and you put that formular into the algorithm and it spits out shapes stuck together in predefined ways, in a total shape that is close to the curve. or for that matter it could be a full 3d mesh isntead of a curve. like in blender i have seen a thing where it makes your object out of lego. that is a very similar idea. except that the lego could connet with itself maybe in more complicated wasy idk. that is probbaly out of my scope.

+#### Perception of level of detail
-there will definitely be a sort of issue / balance when it comes to the level of detail of the whole sculpture.
+- there will definitely be a sort of issue / balance when it comes to the level of detail of the whole sculpture.

-like if it is an octopus tree shape made out of cubes, then random/arbitrary curves and arms, and branches wont be very "high resolution", because the height of the cubes will be idk, from 2% to 10% of the height of the whole sculpture. this is the case becasue you are using a base shape in a sort of blurry way. the alternative is to sort of use the specific details of the base shapes to add to the total sculpture. i can easily imagine this with a repetitive shape. where a lot of angles of groups of shapes are aligned, or at least smoothly changing over a group of base shapes. i think the latter is much more interesting. and the implication here is that any amount of randomness involed in the structure should NOT be at the smallest scale, ie, the orientation/pos of the base shapes. for example instead the randomness could be in the END location of an arm. and the arm itself is made of base shapes that change very regularly in order to get to that end point.
+- like if it is an octopus tree shape made out of cubes, then random/arbitrary curves and arms, and branches wont be very "high resolution", because the height of the cubes will be idk, from 2% to 10% of the height of the whole sculpture. this is the case becasue you are using a base shape in a sort of blurry way. the alternative is to sort of use the specific details of the base shapes to add to the total sculpture. i can easily imagine this with a repetitive shape. where a lot of angles of groups of shapes are aligned, or at least smoothly changing over a group of base shapes. i think the latter is much more interesting. and the implication here is that any amount of randomness involed in the structure should NOT be at the smallest scale, ie, the orientation/pos of the base shapes. for example instead the randomness could be in the END location of an arm. and the arm itself is made of base shapes that change very regularly in order to get to that end point.